 As previously mentioned, certain waxes and formulas last longer than others, which could be the most important factor when choosing a product.

 If you’re shopping for the best car wax based on longevity, a synthetic liquid wax is probably the best bet.
 These waxes can protect a vehicle’s surface for 6 months or longer.
-The quality of the finish might not be as high or as shiny as a carnauba wax, but the level of protection against rain, sun, salt, and other enemies of paint is unmatched.
+The quality of the finish might not be as high or as shiny as that of a carnauba wax application, but the level of protection against rain, sun, salt, and other enemies of paint is unmatched.

 Carnauba waxes offer the beautiful, show-stopping, glossy finishes that come to mind when most think of a car wax, but their protective coat doesn’t last quite as long as a synthetic.